AP source: Pence subpoenaed by special counsel probing Trump - NewsBreak

 The extraordinary scenario of a former vice president potentially testifying against his former boss in a criminal investigation comes as Pence considers launching a 2024 presidential bid against Trump.
 The two have been estranged since a mob of Trump's supporters stormed the U.S. Capitol building on Jan.
 6, 2021, in an attempt to stop Democrat Joe Biden's victory.

-The move sets the stage for a likely executive privilege fight, given Pence’s close proximity to Trump for four years as major decisions were being contemplated and planned.
-It is unclear whether efforts to secure voluntary testimony from Pence stalled before the subpoena was issued.

-Spokespeople for Pence and Smith declined to comment on the issuance of the subpoena, which was first reported by ABC News.

 Pence was at the center of Trump’s efforts to stay in power after losing the 2020 election.
-Trump falsely insisted that Pence, who had a ceremonial role in overseeing the certification of the election, could simply reject the results and send the results back to the battleground states he contested.
+Trump falsely insisted that Pence, who had a ceremonial role in overseeing the certification of the election on Jan.
+6, could simply reject the results and send the results “back to the States.”

-On Jan.
-6, Trump supporters driven by the lie that the election was stolen marched to the Capitol building, brutally pushed past the police and smashed through the windows and doors while Pence was presiding over the certification of Biden’s victory.
+That day, Trump supporters driven by the lie that the 2020 election was stolen marched to the Capitol building, brutally pushed past the police and smashed through the windows and doors while Pence was presiding over the certification of Biden’s victory.
 The vice president was steered to safety with his staff and family as some in the mob chanted, “Hang Mike Pence!”

 Attorney General Merrick Garland tapped Smith, a former public corruption prosecutor, in November to serve as the special counsel for investigations into Trump’s attempts to subvert his defeat, his actions leading up to the Jan.
-6 insurrection at the Capitol and his possession of top-secret government documents at his Florida estate, Mar-a-Lago.
+6 insurrection at the Capitol and his possession of classified documents after leaving office.

 Federal prosecutors have been especially focused on a scheme by Trump allies to elevate fake presidential electors in key battleground states won by Biden as a way to subvert the vote, issuing subpoenas to multiple state Republican party chairs.